codeforbtv/expunge-vt/README_DEVELOPER.md

 From the user's perspective this extension can be divided as follows:

-- **Extention Popup**: the popup shown when the user clicks on the extension icon in the browser.
+- **Extension Popup**: the popup shown when the user clicks on the extension icon in the browser.
 - **Manage Counts Page**: an edit page offering the user a web form where they can manually edit the information used by the extension
 - **Petition Page**: a read-only page that provides the user with a print-view of the petitions to be printed and a side navigation with summary information and links to each section
   - **CSV Export**: a button exporting (some? all?) information to CSV for download.